 No protests will be accepted.
 Referees decisions are final.

-All U15 Male tournament games are scheduled to be three 20-minute periods with an ice clean in between the second and third period.
+All U15 Integrated tournament games are scheduled to be three 20-minute periods with an ice clean in between the second and third period.
 If a game is running late the third period will be set at half of the remaining time left not necessarily 20 minutes.
-All U13 Male and Female (U15 and U13) tournament games are scheduled to be three 15-minute periods.
+All U13 Integrated and U13 Female tournament games are scheduled to be three 15-minute periods, no ice cleans.
 If a game is running late the third period will be set at half of the remaining time left not necessarily 15 minutes.

 OT – Round Robin

-Mercy Rule If there is a five-goal differential then game play will be switched to a running clock, in the second and third period only.
-If the differential drops to less than 5 goals top time will resume.
+If there is a five-goal differential then game play will be switched to a running clock, in the second and third period only.
+If the differential drops to less than 5 goals stop time will resume.

-There is NO body contact in the Male U13 division.
-There is body contact in Male U15 division.
+There is NO body contact in the Integrated U13 division.
+There is body contact in Integrated U15 division.
 There is no body contact in any Female Division.

 Minor Penalties with a game misconduct will result in an additional game suspension.
-Major penalties in the final 10minutes of the third period, a 2 game suspension.
+Major penalties in the final 10 minutes of the third period result in a 2-game suspension.
 These rules follow BC Hockey suspension protocol.

-If a coach is removed form a game because of a misconduct they will be suspended for an additional game in the Pat Quinn Classic.
+If a coach is removed from a game because of a misconduct, they will be suspended for an additional game in the Pat Quinn Classic.
 The Disciplinary Committee as deemed necessary may implement further suspensions and/or removal of a coach from the Pat Quinn Classic.
 There is zero tolerance towards a coach showing abuse towards an official or player(s).

 Any fighting misconducts will result in an automatic game ejection.
-Players assesses a fighting misconduct will be accessed a two game suspension as per BC Hockey.
+Players with a fighting misconduct will be accessed a two-game suspension as per BC Hockey.
 The Disciplinary Committee as deemed necessary may implement further suspensions and/or removal of a player or players from the Pat Quinn Classic.

 Two points will be allocated to the winning team, one point for a tie and zero to the losing team.